Logs feature

 Testing the Logs feature

 To verify that the Logs feature is working properly, perform actions on your website that are supposed to trigger your configured events and then check whether these events appear on the Logs dashboard.
+To check that log export is working properly, trigger the events and see that its logs appear in your cloud storage bucket that you configured.

 Use cases of debugging with Logs